hexagoncircle/ryan-mulligan-dev/src/blog/handling-events-web-components.md

 My [`click-spark` web component](/blog/click-spark/) was a fun, silly project at best.
 Yet I've seen it's had some love since being shared.
 So why not publish it as an [npm package](https://www.npmjs.com/package/click-spark)?
 No better time than the present, some say.

 I had done a major refactor before publishing, the most notable was that the spark would now be contained to the custom element's parent node.
-After announcing the updates in a [Mastodon post](https://fosstodon.org/@hexagoncircle/112855152216537788), I soon received a [PR](https://github.com/hexagoncircle/click-spark/pull/7#discussion_r1693933865) with some quality feedback that shared a more advantageous way to handle the parent click event using the `handleEvent()` method.
+After announcing the updates in a [Mastodon post](https://fosstodon.org/@hexagoncircle/112855152216537788), I soon received a [PR](https://github.com/hexagoncircle/click-spark/pull/7#discussion_r1693933865) with some quality feedback including a more advantageous way to handle the parent click event using the `handleEvent()` method.

 ## The click-spark click